jayantkhanna1/Leetcode-bot/README.md

  ## I am DUM DUM and don't understand JSON.
 HELP ME!

- Ok Ok no worries just copy this Json data and paste it in your data.json file.
+ Ok Ok! no worries just copy this Json data and paste it in your data.json file.
 Just add your username and password and you are good to go.
-Ypur questions 1 to 5 will be solved.
+Your questions 1 to 5 will be solved.
+Change range to solve others.
+(If you don't know how to change range, I would suggest you do not use this bot and do questions on your own :P)

 ```json
     {